Slowvik/Problem_2_AQ/README.md

 	b) The time complexity of sema.h is less than O(N).
 It increases about ~3x if number of loops is increased 10x.
 This suggests it might be of the order of O(log(N)).

 	c) The time complexity of max_threading.h is again about O(N) where N is the number of loops each thread has to run for (10x increase when N is increased by 10x).
 However, it is still much faster than both the other algorithms for number of loops of the order of ~1,000,000.
 For loops exceeding 10,000,000 in number, sema.h might be faster since it grows logarithmically in time.

+5. The algorithm called max_threading seems to be perfectly starvation-free, as the total time it takes to run only depends on the length of substring that needs to be printed, and it indeed gets faster if more threads are made available.
+The lower limit to the amount of time required here is set by the std::cout statements only.